 What causes stress mentally and physically vary widely from person to person.
 What may be no big deal for you may be catastrophic for someone else.

-A typical stressor may be no big deal for you one day can set you off on another day.
+A typical stressor that is no big deal for you one day can set you off on another day, especially when fluctuating hormones are driving you.
 Because your mental state is also related to your physical state, your hormones, blood sugar, brain chemicals and your general health can all affect whether or not a situation bothers you or not.

 Mental stress factors often revolve around:

 Much of what stresses you mentally has to do with your perceptions and feelings of control and empowerment.
 Fear of losing control, or thoughts of losing someone or something you value are main causes of stress.
-Even very positive events such as getting married can be a major stress factor because of all you have to do, anticipating change, making decisions, etc.
+Even very positive events such as getting married can be a major stress factor because of all you have to do, anticipating change, wanting to make the right decisions, etc.

-Physical clutter is also stressful.
+Being surrounded by clutter in your home, office, or car is stressful.
+This can be even more distressing when you have to function in someone else's mess.
 Just notice how you feel when you enter a pleasant space as opposed to a chaotic one.
 In a clean, orderly space, your brain is likely to dip into a more relaxed alpha state as opposed to the more stressful beta state that accompanies a chaotic space.

 These types of stress are common to all modern people.
-It would be impossible to live in this world free of unwanted challenges and situations.
+It would be impossible to live in this world free of unwanted physical and mental challenges and situations.
 That does not mean you have to live in a constant state of turmoil.

 What are the main causes of stress in your life?
 It would benefit your mental and physical well-being to find and use ways to ease and relieve your distress naturally.